Microwave-to-optics conversion using a mechanical oscillator in its quantum groundstate

 Using the same HBT-type setup as above, we detect the second order correlation of the scattered photons, which allows us to compare the coincidences between detection events originating from the same ($\Delta i=0$) or different ($\Delta i \neq 0$) pulse sequences.
 A selection of the histograms of these correlations is shown in Figure~\ref{fig:3}A for various coherent phonon occupations ($n\und{coh}$).
 The full set of $g^{(2)}(0)$ values for increasing coherent phonon occupation is shown in Figure~\ref{fig:3}B. We expect the value of $g^{(2)}(0)$ to be determined by the ratio $n\und{coh}/n\und{th}$ (cf.\ the SI).
 We extract this number from the relative count rate we recover with and without the RF pulse, $\Gamma\und{R,RF}/\Gamma\und{R}$, displayed in the inset of Figure~\ref{fig:3}B, making use of $\Gamma\und{R}\propto n$.
 The dashed curve in Figure \ref{fig:3}B displays the expected $g^{(2)}(0)$ values for our RF power sweep based on the theory for a displaced thermal state (cf.\ the SI), which are in good agreement with our measured values.
 An increase in RF power results in a larger coherent displacement of the thermal state, which in turn leads to a decreased value for $g^{(2)}(0)$.

 While our pulsed experiments clearly demonstrate conversion between a coherent state in the microwave and the telecom domain, they do not imply the retention of the input-state phase.
 In order to access the coherence of the transduction process, we use a modified version of the setup (for a detailed sketch see SI Fig.~\ref{fig:SI5}).
 We split the red-detuned excitation laser into two branches of a phase-stabilized Mach-Zehnder interferometer (MZI), one of which contains our device and the other an amplitude electro-optic modulator (EOM).
 We drive both the IDT and the EOM with a single RF source, such that a coherent transduction process results in a fixed phase relationship between the up-converted light in the two inteferometer arms.
 We then mix the light on a beamsplitter, matching the photon rate in the two arms.
 Figure~\ref{fig:4}A displays the count rate at one output port of the MZI when we vary the phase of the interferometer for several coherent phonon occupations.
 We observe a clear interference pattern with a visibility of 44$\pm$3\% for powers corresponding to a coherent phonon occupation of $n\und{coh}=1.1$, which increases to 85$\pm7$\% as the coherent contribution dominates over the small thermal background.
-This measurement confirms the phase-preserving nature of the conversion process down to the single phonon level.
-Figure~\ref{fig:4}B displays the retrieved visibility for a variety of coherent phonon occupations, and the expected behavior due to the relative contribution of incoherent photons due to the thermal population of the resonator, $\sqrt{n\und{coh}/\left(n\und{coh}+n\und{th}\right)}$, scaled by the maximum $90\%$ interference visibility achievable.
-The remaining reduction in visibility we observe can be attributed to slow drifts of the interferometer free spectral range over the measurement duration.
+Figure~\ref{fig:4}B displays these experimentally retrieved visibilities for several coherent phonon occupations, the expected modeled behavior assuming only thermal noise ($n\und{noise}=n\und{th}$, solid line), as well as additional incoherent noise sources ($n\und{noise}=n\und{th}+n\und{other}$, dashed line).
+These respective trends are given by $\sqrt{n\und{coh}/\left(n\und{coh}+n\und{noise}\right)}$ and scaled by the maximally achievable interference visibility in our setup of 90\%.
+Here, $n\und{other}$ represents the equivalent noise figure for any other source than the thermal occupation of the resonator, including imperfections in the measurement setup.
+We estimate the upper bound of these sources to be $n\und{other}\sim2.5$.
+The main contributions to this remaining part are drifts of the interferometer free spectral range over the duration of the measurement, imperfect sideband resolution ($\left(\kappa /4\omega\und{m}\right)^2=0.27$), as well as mechanical decoherence~\cite{Zeuthen2016,Andrews2014}.
+With this measurement, we confirm the phase-preserving nature of the conversion process down to the single phonon level.